navamikairanda/neuralclothsim/README.md

 The codebase has the following structure:

-* Simulation configurations are in `config/` directory.
+* Simulation configurations are defined in the `config/` directory.
 For example, `config/drape.ini` contains the following:
-* Material configutations are in `material/` directory.
+* Material configutations are defined in the `material/` directory.
 For example, `material/canvas.ini` contains the following: .
 Material model is defined in `material/material.py`.
 * Training and testing scripts are in `train.py` and `test.py` respectively.
 * `modules.py` contains the implementation of the neural deformation field and the boundary conditios.
 * `internal_energy.py` contains the implementation of the internal energy of the cloth.